e-ucm/ipyauth/docs/content/guide/Auth0.md

 ```

 After the OAuth2 3-step authentication dance, which:
-+ directs you away from the notebook url
++ opens a popup window
 + have you input your credentials with the authorisation server
-+ redirects you back to the allowed callback url
++ redirects you back to the allowed callback url within the popup window
-+ then instantly back to your notebook url
++ then data from the callback is sent back to the parent window and the popup closes

 the [JSON Web Token (JWT)](https://auth0.com/docs/jwt) is in the `Auth` object, ready to be used to tap a protected API.